Atwix/phpcs-magento-rules/README.md

-# Made.com PHPCS Magento Rules
+# Atwix PHPCS Magento Rules

-A set of [PHPCS](http://pear.php.net/package/PHP_CodeSniffer) rules used by made.com when hacking Magento.
+A set of [PHPCS](http://pear.php.net/package/PHP_CodeSniffer) rules used by atwix.com team when hacking Magento.

 ## Pre-Requisites